Authentication

 You can use the Set Session Cookies action to set a session cookie directly from within your toddle app.
 This is ideal for users signing in with email / username and password where the server returns an access token directly from the login API.

-The set session cookie action lets you set an access token and optional id token from your toddle app
+The set session cookie action lets you set an access token and optional id token from your toddle app.
+It's now easier than ever to work with APIs in toddle.

 If you wish to redirect to a specific page in your toddle app after the token is stored you can set the query parameter redirect_to=<URL>